 It’s been a while since my last #MonthlyMessage post – over three months, to be exact.
 March, April, and May passed in a blur, busy with commitments including choreographing my first full-length musical, teaching my regular workload, assisting with the staging of La Bayadere’s Kingdom of the Shades at the ballet studio, and revamping The Holistic Dance Teacher Collection of Resources.
 It was a busy, productive, and overall very happy period of time; but of course it had its stressful moments.
 With two small kids, childcare is a juggling act, and as I rushed from class to the theatre and staying up late in front of my computer, I found myself missing my babies – even when I was sitting next to them.
 I realized that wanted to make more time to be with my family, to really be with them, not with half my brain in the studio.
 As June neared, I looked at the teaching offers on my plate, and the growing list of things I planned to do, apply for, and accomplish over the summer.
 I realized that what I really wanted – what I needed – was to step back a bit and savor the summer months with my kiddos and husband.
-(I am grateful to be in such a position and know that not everyone is, financially or otherwise.)
+(Let me stop here and say that I am grateful to be in such a position and know that not everyone is, financially or otherwise.)

 Saying no has always been difficult for me; I am a natural people-pleaser.
 When it comes to my career, it’s even harder to say no because I genuinely LOVE what I do.
 If I’m being honest, too, I still get a thrill every time I’m asked to take on a new class, a new project, a new challenge: they want me, they like me!
 I usually don’t want to say no when a new opportunity comes up, in fact, I wrote a couple of blog posts many moons ago about the joy of saying yes and the growth that comes from taking on new challenges, even when they scare you.
 (You can read them here: saying yes and A Year of Yes.)